Why are ferrets illegal in California?

 “Ferrets are wild animals” Is a claim people use to answer why are ferrets illegal in California.
 This claim makes me mad because every person who is slightly interested in the topic can find information that ferrets are domesticated around 2,500 years ago.
 That is two and a half millennia.
 If ferrets are still considered wild animals after more than two millennia, then we don’t know what we are doing domesticating them.
 They simply can’t be domesticated and we should live them be in nature where they belong.

-That claim is absurd and there is so much evidence that proves otherwise, from the fact that can’t survive on their own to the fact that we can actually train them, pet them and live with them.
+That claim is absurd and there is so much evidence that proves otherwise, from the fact that can’t survive on their own to the fact that we can actually train ferrets, pet them and live with them.
 Each and every reason to claim that ferrets are illegal to own in California is wrong.
 There are numerous surveys, researches, claims, and facts that can prove otherwise.
 That leads to one conclusion.
 The question of why are ferrets illegal in California doesn’t have a valid answer.

 What Can We Do To Help?